ydahal1/ydahal1/jokes.md

-What do you call a sheep with no legs?
-A cloud.
+I always wanted to look into why I procrastinate, but I keep putting it off.

 [
-Sat Mar 15 00:25:26 UTC 2025
+Sun Mar 16 00:28:20 UTC 2025
  ]